marked-gil/tasks-master-api/README.md

 # Tasks Master API
 This is the API that serves the **Tasks Master** React application.
 This API is developed using the [Django Rest Framework](https://www.django-rest-framework.org/) and contains 4 models: profiles, categories, tasks, and comments.
+The timezone for this API is set to 'Europe/Dublin'.

 Click [**Here**](https://tasks-master-api.herokuapp.com/) for the deployed API.

 (Note: As this is a protected API, authentication is required to view any of its data.)

 Click [**Tasks Master**](https://tasks-master.herokuapp.com/) to view live React Application website.